-Are you a project manager looking for a jobsite security camera rental option in order to protect your construction site from those ever hovering thieves?
+Are you a project manager looking for a job site security camera rental option in order to protect your construction site from thieves?
 According to the National Equipment Registry (NER), the estimated yearly losses from construction site theft range from a conservative 300 or 400 million dollars to over a billion dollars.
 Considering these appalling statistics regarding the theft of tools and equipment, you need all the affordable help you can get!

 Improving Your Jobsite Security